maakintosh/discord-clone/README.md

 <br/><br/>
 **This web app is deployed on Render.com free-plan for demo purpose, so there are huge [limitations](https://docs.render.com/free). such as:**
 > 1. sleeps service everytime with 15 mins inactivity, and takes 1 min to reboot.
-> I'm sorry.. a few more seconds.. please wait.. oh no...
 > 2. monthly usage limits.

 <br/><br/>